-This easy michigan sauce recipe is a vinegar based meat sauce that slathers over top your hot dogs.
-Similar to a coney dog, upstate new york calls them michigans.
+This michigan sauce recipe is a simple chili sauce that slathers over top your hot dogs.
+Similar to a coney dog, upstate New York calls them michigans.
 (And, yes, its a lowercase 'm'!)

 My cousin who lives in the upper peninsula of Michigan sometimes supplies us with our favorite brand of this hot dog sauce, because it can be really hard to find in the local stores when we're visiting family.
 And, since I live in Mississippi, I've learned I just need to make my own!
 So, I read the ingredients label of our favorite canned variety and came up with this michigan sauce recipe that's been a big hit for our monthly meal plans.